You need to see DPS gear in action. Get a live demo with our engineers.

-A temperature alert is a message normally sent from a remote telemetry unit (RTU) monitoring an analog temperature sensor, or from a master station that is polling an RTU with a temperature sensor attached, notifying you of dangerous temperatures for your equipment.
+A temperature alert is a message sent from a remote telemetry unit (RTU) monitoring an analog or discrete temperature sensor, or from a master station that is polling an RTU.
 The temperature sensor itself is a relatively simple device that measures voltage readings.
-The reading changes as the temperature rises or falls, and your RTU will interpret the voltage output from the sensor as a temperature value based on reference values you provide (i.e. 2.5 V = 60*).
+The reading changes as the temperature rises or falls and your RTU will interpret the voltage output from the sensor as a temperature value based on reference values you provide (i.e. 2.5 V = 60*).

 A DPS Remote Telemetry Unit real-time analog gauge

-DPS Telecom recommends the NetGuardian series remotes because they can monitor and send temperature alerts for four different temperature thresholds: major under, minor under, minor over, and major over.
+DPS Telecom recommends the NetGuardian series remotes because they can monitor and send email alerts for four different temperature thresholds: major under, minor under, minor over, and major over.
 When the analog sensor senses a value across any of the four thresholds, the NetGuardian will set an alarm.
-The threshold crossed will help you determine the severity of the problem at your sites (minor threshold values being bad but not catastrophic and major threshold values being the sorts of problems that require your immediate attention).
+This helps you determine the severity of the problem at your sites.
+Minor threshold values aren't very bad, while major threshold values are usually the sort of problem that requires immediate attention.

-You see, you don't want to simply monitor temperature.
-You have more important things to do than watching minor temperature fluctuations.
-You want your temperature alerts to let you know when you actually have a problem, and you want to know the severity and nature of that problem - not simply that the temperature is too high or too low, but how high/low and at least some indication as to why.
+You don't want to simply monitor the temperature.
+You have more important things to do than watch minor temperature fluctuations.
+You want your temperature notifications to let you know when you actually have a problem, and you want to know the severity and nature of that problem.
+Knowing only that the temperature is too high or too low is not enough.

-With an accessory like the SiteDialer, you can have your NetGuardian send voice alerts when a temperature threshold has been crossed.
-The SiteDialer and similar accessories allow for DTMF access to your RTU, so you can call your alarm remote, check the status of your site or acknowledge alarms just by making a phone call.
+With an accessory like the SiteDialer, you can have your NetGuardian send voice alerts when a temperature threshold has been crossed, by setting any phone numbers you want it to dial.
+The SiteDialer allows for DTMF access to your RTU, so you can call your alarm remote, check the status of your site, or acknowledge alarms just by making a phone call.

-Once you receive an alert, or simply to satisfy your own curiosity, you can access your NetGuardian remote by web to check temperature values monitored by your sensors in real time.
-If you have a NetGuardian remote, it's likely that the unit has at least a couple of control relays, and if your NetGuradian's relays are wired to your site's HVAC systems, you can operate HVAC equipment directly from the web, solving your temperature alarm without having to make a trip out to a site.
+Once you receive an alert, or simply to satisfy your own curiosity, you can access your NetGuardian remote by the web to check temperature values monitored by your sensors in real-time.
+If you have a NetGuardian remote, the unit likely has at least a couple of control relays.
+If your NetGuardian's relays are wired to your site's HVAC systems, you can operate HVAC equipment directly from the web.
+You'd be able to diagnose your temperature alarm without having to make a trip out to a site.